Back to all posts

 You might be wondering why someone would want to bypass the virtual machine detection in the first place.
 The answer lies in privacy and security.
 Running software in a virtual machine allows users to isolate the software from their main system, protecting their personal data and preventing potential malware from causing harm.
 However, some software, like ExamCookie, includes virtual machine detection as a measure against cheating.
 This creates a conflict between the desire for security and privacy and the need to use the software as intended.

-In my oppinion, cheaters will always find a way to cheat, and the only thing that the virtual machine detection does is to prevent people from using the software in a secure environment - or using a operating system that is not windows or mac.
+In my opinion, those who want to cheat will always find a way to cheat, and the virtual machine detection primarily serves to prevent users from running the software in a secure environment or using an operating system that is not Windows or macOS.

 Bypassing it